Adobe Inc, formerly known as Adobe System Incorporated, is a popular design, printing, and publishing software developer founded in 1982.

 The company is named after a place called Adobe Creek in Los Altos, California and its headquarter is located in San Jose, California.

-The founders met at Xerox’s research center while they were developing a programming language that can describe the precise position, shapes, and size of objects on a computer screen page.
+The Adobe founders met at Xerox’s research center while they were developing a programming language that can describe the precise position, shapes, and size of objects on a computer screen page.
 In other words, translating images and text on a computer to print.

 John Warnock and Charles Geckche wanted to show this technology to the world, however, Xerox declined, and that’s how they decided to start their own business (Adobe) to bring this desktop publishing technology to the market.